 2. What should I do if my elevator service provider says parts are no longer available?

-Request specific documentation and information.
-Then, engage an elevator consultant to verify availability.
-In many cases, independent sourcing options may exist, or refurbished and aftermarket parts can be used, it really depends on the equipment and the buildings situation.
+Request detailed documentation and information, then engage an elevator consultant to confirm availability.
+In many cases, you can source parts independently or choose refurbished and aftermarket options.
+Depending on the equipment and the building’s condition.

 3. Can I delay modernization and still remain code compliant?